-Earlier this week Dixie asked me to take her to Surrey on Friday for a sleepover at her cousin’s.
-The dreaded drive to Surrey could be an hour-and-a-half in rush hour traffic.
-I never feel safe in Surrey.
-There is so much gang violence there.
+Earlier this week she asked me to take her to Surrey on Friday after school for a sleepover at her cousin’s.
+The dreaded drive to Surrey can be an hour and a half long in rush hour traffic.

-On the Upper Levels Highway, there is something wrong with Dixie.
+But by the time we’re on the Upper Levels Highway, there is something wrong with her.

 “Mom, take me home.
 Pleeeease, just take me home.”

-We make it home and I go immediately to my room, collapse on my bed and pass out.
-A half hour later Dixie’s fifteen-year-old sister, Willow, arrives home from a friend’s and charges into my room.
+We make it home and I go immediately to my room and collapse on my bed.
+Dixie’s fifteen-year-old sister, arrives home from a friend’s and charges into my room.

 “Mom, aren’t you taking me to the youth group NOW?”

 She shakes me out of my unconsciousness.
 I desperately try to register.

 “Mom!
 I’m gonna be late.
 Are you taking me?”

 “Mom.
 My youth group in Coquitlam.
 You promised!”